Butterfly Trust (The) (Midlothian)

 Volunteering is a fantastic way to make a difference to the life of someone else.
 It can also be an incredible opportunity to enhance your own life and build new skills to help your personal and career development.
 Our drivers provide transport for people affected by Cystic Fibrosis to hospital appointments.
 Our clients do not need any physical help getting in and out of the vehicle.
 Children and young people with Cystic Fibrosis have to attend clinic appointments in hospitals to have their health monitored, usually every three months.
 Traveling in public transport poses risks of infection and waiting for transport in our typical inclement weather is undesirable because of their chronic lung condition.
 Our drivers provide transport from home ensuring a safe and comfortable journey.
 This service makes a real difference by reducing some of the pressure on families at this time.

-Mentoring is a fantastic and rewarding way to make a difference to the life of someone else.
-Apart from the personal satisfaction of helping someone, it is also an opportunity to enhance your own life and build new skills.
-A minimum commitment of 1 year is needed to ensure these goals can be met.
-Our mentors offer crucial support to young adults with Cystic Fibrosis in improving socialisation, broadening horizons and exploring concerns to improve self-esteem, enhance coping skills and the person's quality of life.
-Young adults living with this condition have a demanding daily treatment regime at home and sometimes experience limitations that can affect their confidence and ability to cope with the challenges of everyday living.
+Befriending is a fantastic, rewarding, way to make a real difference to the life of someone else.
+Apart from the personal satisfaction of helping someone, it’s also an opportunity to enhance your own life experience and build new skills.
+Our befrienders offer one to one support to a young person aged 8 to 18, who has Cystic Fibrosis.
+Young people living with this condition have a demanding daily treatment regime at home and sometimes experience limitations that can affect their confidence and ability to cope with the challenges of everyday living.
 They may also be socially isolated because of their condition.
-A mentor will meet with a young adult regularly (every 2-3 weeks) to build a trusting one-to-one relationship allowing the person to explore their feelings, discuss their aspirations and grow life skills, to support them in achieving goals or just giving them someone to talk to.
-This opportunity also gives the mentor the chance to expand their own experience and enhance their life skills.
-The young adult will live within a reasonable distance of the mentor, who may sometimes take them in their car to an activity or environment away from home.
+A befriender will meet with the young person every 1 to 2 weeks, to build a trusting one to one relationship.
+A commitment of at least a year is sought - this will allow the young person time, space and a suitable environment to explore their feelings, discuss their fears, develop life skills and grow in the areas where they may be struggling.